 - Equality and nondiscrimination – recognizes that all women and girls enjoy equal rights, status and opportunities.
 Makes no distinction based on nationality, origin, race, religious beliefs, disability, indigenous heritage, LGBTI, age, or other status.

 - Humanity – ensures respect for the human being; promotes mutual understanding; friendship, cooperation and lasting peace among all peoples; and, tries to improve the human condition around the world.

-- Independence – maintains its autonomy so that the organization may be able at all times to act in accordance with its own principles and values, and respects the independence of public institutions.
+- Independence – maintains its autonomy so that the organization may be able at all times to act in accordance with its own values, and respects the independence of public institutions.

 - Integrity – conducts work ethically.

 - Neutrality – does not take sides in hostilities.